-It happens when people don’t respond to a message or situation because they assume someone else in the group will.
-But if everyone assumes this, no-one in the group responds.
+That’s when people don’t respond to a message or situation because they assume someone else in the group will.
+But if everyone assumes this, no one responds at all.

 So, ask a specific person for feedback.
 Say their name in the meeting or workshop.
 Send them the email directly, but don’t cc anyone else.